Biblical Counseling Is Discipleship

 “His name shall be called Wonderful Counselor…”

-To disciple someone is to counsel them in the way of Christ—helping them see God, themselves, and their circumstances through His eyes.
+To disciple someone, therefore, is to counsel them in the way of Christ.

-Biblical counseling seeks to follow His model and define discipleship accordingly.
-It is the practical outworking of truly Christ-centered discipleship, where truth is spoken in love and the soul is shepherded with Christlikeness.
+Biblical counseling is the practical outworking of Christ-centered discipleship, where truth is spoken in love and the soul is shepherded with Christlikeness.

-Discipleship, viewed through this lens, must be less of a classroom with a curriculum, or a quickly produced multiplication/leadership model, etc; but more so a slow, patient, lifelong process of applying God’s counsel to our lives.
+Discipleship, viewed through this lens, must be less of a classroom with a curriculum, or a quickly produced multiplication/leadership model; but more so a slow, patient, lifelong process of applying God’s counsel to our lives.

-Biblical counseling is not extra-discipleship, but discipleship better defined.
+Biblical counseling is not extra discipleship but discipleship more sharply articulated.
 It is a fuller expression of discipleship, because discipleship involves the whole person: mind, emotions, body, relationships, and soul.

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness…” (2 Timothy 3:16–17)